 Ganesh Tok is a temple, which is dedicated to Lord Ganesh.
-This small temple can accommodate only a few persons at a time.
-The temple is a favorite tourist spot visited by travelers with much enthusiasm.
-Devotees plant saplings on the ground near the temple on behalf of those they love.
-Ganesh Tok is the right place to have a complete view of Gangtok, which is spread wonderfully over the hill slopes.
+This tiny temple will accommodate solely few persons at a time.
+The temple is a favorite traveler spot visited by travelers with a lot of enthusiasm.
+Devotees plant saplings on the ground close to the temple on behalf of those they love.
+Ganesh Tok is that the right place to possess a whole view of Gangtok, which is spread wonderfully over the hill slopes.
 Being the highest point here lying at an altitude of 6500 feet and just 7 km from Gangtok, Ganesh Tok offers fantastic views of the city and the magnificent Khangchendzonga.

-Before you start for the temple above, you can acquire the traditional dress of the land from the shops for rent.
+Before you begin for the temple above, you can acquire the traditional dress of the land from the shops for rent.
 They also help you to get dressed up in their attire.
-Many tourists enjoy wearing the conventional dress with which they go ahead to the temple and the viewpoint.
+Many tourists enjoy carrying the standard dress with that they proceed to the temple and also the viewpoint.
 The shops here also sell many curio items.

 2) Tashi View Point

 From Ganesh Tok we drove towards Tashi Point.
-The viewpoint named after Tashi Namgyal, the late king of Sikkim who constructed it.
-Tashi Viewpoint situated along the North Sikkim Highway, about 8 km from Gangtok.
-Amazing perspectives of generous Mount Kanchenjunga and Mount Siniolchu should be enjoyed from here.
-It’s located in Tashi and about 8kms from the Gangtok town.
+The viewpoint is named after Tashi Namgyal, the late king of Sikkim who constructed it.
+Tashi Viewpoint is situated along the North Sikkim Highway, about 8 km from Gangtok.
+Amazing perspectives of generous Mount Kanchenjunga and Mount Siniolchu can be enjoyed from here.
+It’s situated in Tashi and about 8kms from the Gangtok city.
 It offers an all-encompassing view of Kanchenjunga snow peaks on a clear day.
 In fact, the view of the sunrise from here is memorable; you will see the peaks astounding with changing colors.
-But for that, you must reach the point before 5 am.
+But for that, you simply must reach the point before 5 am.
 There is no admission fee.
 However, you can pay Rs.
 10/- to get a closer view of the peaks through a binocular and telescope mounted here.
-The forests in the opposite mountains look so close that I spent some good 10 minutes hunting for some wild animals through the binocular.
-There is a resting shed here as well as a shop offering tea, coffee, snacks as well as gift & souvenir items.
+The forests within the opposite mountains look so close that I spent some smart 10 minutes trying to find some wild animals through the binocular.
+There is a resting shed here furthermore as a store giving tea, coffee, snacks furthermore as gift things.
 Prices are reasonable.

 3) Rumtek Monastery

-Our next stop was Rumtek Monastery, one of the many in Sikkim.
-Rumtek Monastery, also called the Dharmachakra Center, is a gompa in the Indian state of Sikkim near the capital Gangtok.
-Originally built under the direction of Changchub Dorje, 12th Karmapa Lama in the mid-1700s.
-Rumtek served as the main seat of the Karma Kagyu lineage in Sikkim for some time.
-But when Rangjung Rigpe Dorje, 16th Karmapa, arrived in Sikkim in 1959 after fleeing Tibet, the monastery was in ruins.
-Despite being offered other sites, the Karmapa decided to rebuild Rumtek.
-To him, the site possessed many auspicious qualities and surrounded by the most positive attributes.
+Our next stop was Rumtek monastery, one amongst the various in Sikkim.
+Rumtek monastery , also called the Dharmachakra Centre, is a gompa located in the Indian state of Sikkim near the capital Gangtok.
+Originally engineered under the direction of Changchub Dorje, 12th Karmapa Lama in the mid-1700s, Rumtek served as the main seat of the Karma Kagyu lineage in Sikkim for some time.
+But once Rangjung Rigpe Dorje, 16th Karmapa, arrived in Sikkim in 1959 after fleeing Tibet, the monastery was in ruins.
+Despite being offered alternative sites, the Karmapa decided to rebuild Rumtek.
+To him, the site possessed many auspicious qualities and was surrounded by the most positive attributes.
 For example, flowing streams, mountains behind, a snow range in front, and a river below.
-With the kindness and help of the Sikkim royal family and the local folks of Sikkim, it built by the 16th Karmapa as his main seat in exile.
+With the kindness and help of the Sikkim royal family and the local folks of Sikkim, it was built by the 16th Karmapa as his main seat in exile.

-After four years, construction of the monastery completed.
-The sacred items and relics brought out from Tsurphu Monastery, the Karmapa’s seat in Tibet, installed.
+After four years, construction of the monastery was completed.
+The sacred things and relics brought out from Tsurphu cloister, the Karmapa’s seat in Tibet, were installed.

-The monastery is the largest in Sikkim.
-It is home to the community of monks and where they do the rituals and practices of the Karma Kagyu lineage.
-A golden stupa has the relics of the 16th Karmapa.
-Opposite that building is a college, Karma Shri Nalanda Institute for Higher Buddhist Studies.
+The monastery is currently the largest in Sikkim.
+It is home to the community of monks and wherever they perform the rituals and practices of the fate Kagyu lineage.
+A golden stupa contains the relics of the sixteenth Karmapa.
+Opposite that building is a school, Karma Shri Nalanda Institute for Higher Buddhist Studies.

-Rumtek located 24 kilometers from Gangtok, the capital of Sikkim, at an altitude of about 1,500 meters (4,900 ft).
+Rumtek is located 24 kilometres from Gangtok, the capital of Sikkim, at an altitude of about 1,500 metres (4,900 ft).

 4) Ranka Monastery

-Also known as Lingdum monastery, located about 20 km from Gangtok.
-A relatively new monastery in a vast area.
-This is the seat of Zurmang Kagyud lineage of Buddhism and follows the direction of the 12th successor of the lineage Zurmang Gharwang Rinpoche.
-This turned out my favorite of all the earlier monasteries which I saw as this one was extremely peaceful and the view is just breathtaking.
-And there are many young lamas undergoing training here.
-This monastery is full of wall paintings, murals, and scriptures which placed orderly inside the main workroom.
-In all, these monasteries took me to an altogether different world.
-A world of faith, belief, and peace!!
+Also called Lingdum monastery, is located about 20 kms from Gangtok.
+A relatively new monastery located in a vast area.
+This is the seat of Zurmang Kagyud lineage of Buddhism and follows the direction of the twelfth successor of the lineage Zurmang Gharwang Rinpoche.
+This turned out to be my favorite of all the earlier monasteries which I saw as this one was extremely peaceful and the view is just breathtaking.
+And there are several young lamas undergoing coaching here.
+This monastery is full of wall paintings, murals and scriptures which are placed orderly inside the main workroom.
+In all, these monasteries took me to an altogether completely different world.
+A world of faith, belief and peace!!

 5) Bhan Jhakri Waterfalls

 Ban Jhakri Falls is about 10-12 kilometers from Gangtok on the way to Ranka.
-Ban Jhakri Falls is a new sightseeing destination for tourists, its compound spreads on two acres of land.
-The main attraction of the park is the waterfalls which cascade from a rocky height of almost 40 feet and plunges down with intense force.
-Around the waterfalls, gardens have been beautifully landscaped and the place is further decorated with several statues of Ban Jhakri, Lyam Lymay, Mangpas, and Lepcha ancestors.
-Other recreational activities and refreshment stalls are also placed at the entrance of the park.
-Entrance fee levied for all visitors.
+Ban Jhakri Falls is a new sightseeing destination for tourists, its compound spreads on 2 2 acres of land.
+The main attraction of the park is that the waterfalls that cascades from a rocky height of just about forty feet and plunges down with intense force.
+Around the waterfalls gardens are superbly improved and also the place is additional adorned with many statues of Ban Jhakri, Lyam Lymay, Mangpas and Lepcha ancestors.
+Other recreational activities and refreshment stalls are placed at the entrance of the park.
+Entrance fee is levied for all visitors.

-Ban literally means forest or jungle, and Jhakri means traditional healer.
-A Ban Jhakri is a mythical man, who exists only in folktales within the Nepali Community in Sikkim.
-Local people believe that Ban Jhakri dwells in the forest and live in rock caves worshiping spirits.
-The ethnic communities of Sikkim still believe in such mysteries as it is part of their tradition and culture.
+Ban virtually means that forest or jungle, and Jhakri means traditional healer.
+A Ban Jhakri could be a mythical man, who exists only in folktales within the Nepali Community in Sikkim.
+Local individuals believe that Ban Jhakri dwells within the forest and live in rock caves worshiping sprits.
+The ethnic communities of sikkim still believe such mysteries because it is an element of their tradition and culture.

 6) Shanti View Point

-Located on the way to Rumtek Monastery, Shanti View Point offers a panoramic view of East Sikkim.
-The nearby eateries and stalls that serve local food are perfect to take a break on your journey to Rumtek and enjoy the dishes with the fabulous view.
-The view of the surrounding mountains that meet the open sky, makes for a tranquil and peaceful view-point true to its name ‘Shanti’.
-The view of the valley after dark is just as charming.
+Located on the way to Rumtek monastery, Shanti View Point offers a panoramic view of East Sikkim.
+The nearby eateries and stalls that serve native food are excellent to take a chance on your journey to Rumtek and enjoy the dishes with the fabulous view.
+The view of the surrounding mountains that meet the open sky, make for a peaceful and serene view point- true to its name ‘Shanti’.
+The view of the valley when dark is simply as charming.
 The place is ideal for a short road trip when you visit Gangtok.

 7) Jawaharlal Nehru Botanical Garden

 It is one of the very popular tourist hangouts in Sikkim.
-Situated near Rumtek Monastery, the botanical garden conserved by the Department of Forest of the Sikkim Government.
-The Jawaharlal Nehru Botanical Garden at Sikkim is only 24 kilometers away from Gangtok and is accessible easily by road.
-Jawaharlal Nehru Botanical Garden in Sikkim is a favorite tourist spot for nature lovers especially for those who are too fond of plants because of the garden decorated with various species of flora including some rare species as well as the ones who are facing the danger of getting extinct.
+Situated close to Rumtek monastery, the botanical garden is conserved by the Department of Forest of the Sikkim Government.
+The Jawaharlal Nehru botanical garden at Sikkim is simply twenty four kilometers far from Gangtok and is accessible simply by road.
+Jawaharlal Nehru Botanical Garden in Sikkim is a favorite tourist spot for nature lovers especially for those who are too fond of plants because the garden is decorated with various species of flora as well as some rare species still because the ones who face the danger of getting extinct.

-Jawaharlal Nehru Botanical Garden of Sikkim is a perfect move away from the noisy and crowded city life.
-Moreover, nature and the calm and pleasant weather makes it the finest spot for spending some quality time with your near and dear ones.
+Jawaharlal Nehru botanical garden of Sikkim could be a excellent move far from the clamorous and thronged town life.
+Moreover, the serene nature and the calm and pleasant weather makes it the finest spot for spending some quality time with your near and dear ones.

 8) Ropeway- Cable Car

-One of the must visit the point of Gangtok Full Day sightseeing.
-The Ropeway ride or Cable car is one of the major tourist attractions of Gangtok city.
-This is a must see at Gangtok as tourists can have a stunning view of Gangtok town during this ride.
-Whether the young couple, children or any aged member of your family this is a memorable ride for everyone.
-The ropeway ride has three terminal stations and you can choose to start your ride any of the convenient points in Tashiling, Namnang or Deorali.
-The ropeway ride offered throughout the day between 8 Am to 4.30 Pm.
-Each cable car can accommodate a maximum of up to 24 People at a time.
+The Ropeway ride or cable car is one amongst the main traveler attractions of Gangtok town.
+This is a requirement see at Gangtok as tourists will have a wide-ranging view of Gangtok city throughout this ride.
+Whether a young couple, children or any aged member of your family this is a memorable ride for everyone.
+The ropeway ride has 3 terminal stations and you’ll like better to begin your ride any of the convenient points in Tashiling, Namnang or Deorali.
+The ropeway ride is obtainable throughout the day between 8 Am to 4.30 Pm.
+Each cable car will accommodate a maximum of up to twenty-four individuals at a time.
 There is no sitting arrangement inside the ropeway.
-The 15 to 20 Minutes ride provides spectacular bird view of Gangtok city and the surrounding valley.
+The fifteen to twenty Minutes ride provides spectacular bird read of Gangtok town and also the closed valley.